colingeniet/tynooc/spec-part2.md

 # Goods

+Here is a list of possible implementations of goods:
+  - Enum: Although, it's bad for a huge number of possible goods
+  - An object, coupled with a factory for goods.
+It's more extensible.

 # City consumption & updates

 We added price/goods in cities.
 They depend on:
   .The number of citizens & the consumption
   .The number of goods available in the city

+##City evolution

+###Consumption evolution

+###Urban evolution

+It should be possible to create a factory or a station if there is enough space available.
+Although creating something from nothing should cost a lot more than buying a previously existing one.

 # Factories